i-meb/EEG-Metastability/README.md

 Instantaneous phase is extracted from the complex-valued wavelet output.

 ### 4. MSI calculation
-At each time point, a network-wide phase synchrony value is computed across channels.
-MSI is defined as the temporal variability (variance) of this synchrony over time.
+MSI was calculated as the temporal variance of global phase synchrony, quantified by the Kuramoto order parameter.

 ### 5. SCE calculation
 For SCE calculation, synchrony coalition was made which is all pairwise phase differences are thresholded for each channel and time point: